-DuPont Pioneer Australia’s corn seed quality program starts in the production field and is present through every process at the Narromine plant.
-In fact our world class seed production procedures ensure that Pioneer® has the highest quality corn seed with minimum germination rates of 90%.
+Pioneer Seeds corn seed quality program starts in the production field and is present through every process at the Narromine plant.
+In fact our world class seed production procedures ensure that Pioneer Seeds has the highest quality corn seed with minimum germination rates of 90%.
 Please bear in mind that seed is a living product and must be treated as such.

 However, even with the best genetics and highest seed quality, environmental factors can still dictate stand establishment.

 Corn is a warm-season crop and corn seedlings do best under warm conditions.
 To help understand optimal corn growth, three hybrids of early, mid and late maturities were germinated in temperatures ranging from 15 to 35 °C. Growth rates of both roots and shoots were measured.
 All three hybrids were averaged to determine the optimal temperature for corn growth.
-Both shoots and roots exhibited the fastest growth rate at 30 °C and continued to grow rapidly at 35 °C, suggesting optimal seedling germination and emergence occurs at much higher soil temperatures (Figure 3 click on image for closer look ).
+Both shoots and roots exhibited the fastest growth rate at 30 °C and continued to grow rapidly at 35 °C, suggesting optimal seedling germination and emergence occurs at much higher soil temperatures.

 When planting corn seeds, soil temperature remains a critical management factor to help growers minimise the risks associated with suboptimal conditions for successful germination.
 The timing of stress on seed is also an important factor.
 For instance, data suggests that planting corn seed before a cold front with rain can cause significant stand loss.

-To help understand the importance of the timing of cold stress, two hybrids with SE scores of 4 (below average) and 7 (above average) were allowed to germinate in rolled towels for 0, 24, or 48 hours at 25 °C. The hybrids were then subjected to a stress test of melting ice for three days and allowed to recover for 4 days at 25 °C).
-Hybrids were evaluated for the number of normal seedlings reported as a percentage of germination (Figure 4 click on image for closer look).
+To help understand the importance of the timing of cold stress, two hybrids with SE scores of 4 (below average) and 7 (above average) were allowed to germinate in rolled towels for 0, 24, or 48 hours at 25 °C. The hybrids were then subjected to a stress test of melting ice for three days and allowed to recover for 4 days at 25 °C. Hybrids were evaluated for the number of normal seedlings reported as a percentage of germination.

 Both hybrids showed significant stand loss when the cold stress was imposed immediately (0 hours).
 However, the hybrid with a higher SE score had a higher percent germination than the hybrid with a low SE score.
 Germination rates for both hybrids were greatly improved if allowed to uptake water and germinate at warmer temperatures for at least 24 hours before the ice was added.